 “You’re right,” I said, “I haven’t paid attention to what you have been through this afternoon.
 Please let me know how your day was.”

-I learnt that day that how you say something matters more that what you say.
+I learnt that day that how you say something matters more than what you say.
 Turi sensed immediately that even if she gave me a flimsy reason for being unprepared, I wouldn’t hunt her down for it.
 I realized that my tone of voice can communicate love even without saying “I love you.”
 She didn’t crack easily when I posed the question but she did crack eventually.
 I respected the fact that she was hurt because I had judged her motives.
 She had a reason to be hurt and I knew I couldn’t take that way.
 As Dr. Gary Smalley would say, “You have to respect the walls people put.”
 Don’t be satisfied with the walls but respect them.
 Eventually, love and sensitivity erodes the walls and the victims replace them with gates.
 Turi explained why she was late.
 She was helping me in a project that was due in about a month with a client from our church.
 The work was heavy and time was not on my side.
 She knew the work was a lot for me so she began the preparations so that when I began working, I would have less trouble and spend less time delivering.
 I was chagrined, at the least.
 There I was showing no grace yet she was helping me in my area of need.

 “I’m sorry, love.
 I didn’t know.”